dmentipl/plonk/docs/source/overview.rst

     >>> ev = plonk.load_ev('disc01.ev')

 The data may be split over several files, for example, if the simulation was run with multiple jobs on a computation cluster.
-In that case, pass in a tuple or list of files in chronological order to :func:`load_ev`, and Plonk will concatenate the data removing any duplicated time steps.
+In that case, pass in a list of files in chronological order to :func:`load_ev`, and Plonk will concatenate the data removing any duplicated time steps.

 The underlying data is stored as a pandas [#f1]_ DataFrame.
 This allows for the use of typical pandas operations with which users in the scientific Python